Belfast wants to make its Route 1 intersections safer

-The City of Belfast is working with the state and federal departments of transportation to improve intersections along the city’s stretch of Route 1.
+The city of Belfast is working with the state and federal departments of transportation to improve intersections along Route 1.

 That work begins with a $675,0000 improvement project funded by the U.S. Department of Transportation to improve the safety and accessibility of the Route 1, Congress and Lower Congress streets intersection, which is one of several Belfast would like to improve for added safety and walkability.